Game Preview: Orlando Solar Bears vs. Worcester Railers

 Kale Kerbashian - 2 points from 250 career pro points (91g-157a)

-AFFILIATE NOTES:Â The Toronto Marlies (36-11-0-1) closed out a weekend sweep of the Binghamton Devils with a 5-2 victory on Sunday, and are now the winners of seven straight.
-The Marlies resume play on Friday at Belleville against the Senators.
+AFFILIATE NOTES:Â The Toronto Marlies (36-11-0-1) look to push their winning streak to eight games tonight in Belleville against the Senators.
 The Toronto Maple Leafs (35-19-5-0) doubled up the Columbus Blue Jackets by a 6-3 score on Wednesday night, and travel to Pittsburgh on Saturday to face the Penguins.

 • Discuss this story on the ECHL message board...